Establish a strategy and business model which promote long-term value for shareholders

-The Group’s purpose is to improve health outcomes by providing highly advanced medical technology.
-Our mission is to pioneer medical technology that improves the outcomes of patients, starting with the very first breaths of life.
-Our strategy is defined clearly in Our Business Strategy of our Annual Report.
+The Group’s purpose is to improve outcomes by providing highly advanced medical technology.
+Our mission is to pioneer medical technology that improves the outcomes of patients, starting with the first breaths of life.
+Our strategy is defined clearly in the Our Business Strategy of our Annual report (click here).
 Our business model is set out clearly in our Annual Report (click here).
-Our strategy and business model are underpinned by a clear set of values: patient focus, outcome changing, pioneering and research driven, which reflect our long-term objective of enhancing patient care and delivering business growth and profitability.
-Our Key Performance Indicators (“KPIs”), which are set out in the Chief Executive Officer’s Review in our Annual Report measure various growth and profitability metrics, reflecting our business model.
+Our strategy and business model are underpinned by a clear set of values: patient focus, outcome changing, pioneering and research-driven.
+These reflect our long-term objective of enhancing patient care and delivering business growth and profitability.
+Our Key Performance Indicators (“KPIs”), which are set out in the Chief Executive Officer’s Review in our Annual Report (click here) measure various growth and profitability metrics, reflecting our business model.

 Seek to understand and meet shareholder needs and expectations

 Relationships with our shareholders are important to us and we seek to provide effective communications through our Interim and Annual Reports along with Regulatory News Service announcements, including RNS Reach.
-The Executive Directors meet shareholders and other investors/potential investors at regular intervals during the year.
-The Chief Executive Officer and the Chief Financial Officer make presentations to institutional shareholders and analysts each year immediately following the release of interim and full year results.
+The Executive Directors meet existing and potential shareholders at regular intervals during the year.
+The Chief Executive Officer and the Chief Financial Officer make presentations to institutional shareholders and analysts each year, immediately following the release of interim and full year results.
 They also attend retail shareholder events.
-The slides used for such presentations are made available on the Group’s website under the Annual Reports section.
+The slides used for such presentations are made available on the Group’s website under the Annual Reports section (click here).

-The Group’s NOMAD and broker, Cenkos Securities plc, is briefed regularly and updates the Board during the year on shareholder sentiment and expectations.
-The Annual General Meeting (“AGM”) is regarded as an opportunity to meet, listen and present to shareholders and their participation is encouraged; all Directors attend the AGM and are available to meet shareholders individually or as a group.
-However, because of the pandemic, this year’s AGM was a closed meeting.
+The Group’s NOMAD and broker, Liberum Capital Limited, are briefed regularly and update the Board during the year on shareholder sentiment and expectations. as an opportunity to meet, listen, and present to shareholders and their participation is encouraged.
+All Directors attend the AGM and are available to meet shareholders individually or as a group.
+This year’s AGM was back to being an open meeting.
 For each resolution the number of proxy votes received for, against and withheld is circulated to all attendees.
-All 2021 AGM resolutions were passed comfortably.
+All 2022 AGM resolutions were passed.
+During the year the Executive team hosted a number of institutional investors at our new Croydon site to see the level of investment in our state-of-the-art, environmentally friendly Manufacturing and Technology Centre.
+The feedback from these visits about the new facility, where our Croydon-based team operate from, was very positive.

-A key element of our business model is to work closely with key opinion leaders in the healthcare system and to develop, evaluate and enhance our propositions in full co-operation with those partners.
+A key element of our business model is to work closely with Key Opinion Leaders in the healthcare system and to develop, evaluate and enhance our propositions in full cooperation with those partners.
 Our reputation for innovative, outcome-enhancing products and excellent service is key and we regularly seek feedback on the performance of our products.
 Our Vice President of Clinical, Innovation and Compliance has considerable experience as a neonatal consultant in the NHS and ensures high levels of engagement with the medical community.
+We also support scientific research where appropriate and attend scientific meetings that both support ongoing clinical research and allow for engagement with customers at various levels from Professors of medicine to junior nursing staff.

 The key features of the Group’s system of internal control are as follows: